kisstamasj/notes/k8s-basic.md

 # K8s components

 ### API server:
-Acts as a front end for kubernets.
+Acts as a front end for kubernetes.
 The users, managemenet devices, command line interfaces all talk to the api server

 ### etcd key store
 Key-value store to store all data used to manage the cluster.
 Making sure that the containers are running on the nodes as expected.